 Oral health counts-in as an essential component of personal hygiene.
 Not just because it is the favorite party site for the bacteria, but more of due to the unease that arises from regular irritation, pain, and swelling in the gums.
 If your gums are turning from pink to red, wake up!
 This might be your gums’ call for help!

 You may probably be thinking why me?
 Even after maintaining best of the healthy practices, why are my gums sensitive, swollen and often painful!
 Well, there might be a number of reasons and believe us, there’s nothing serious to stress so much.

-- Another cause can be hormonal imbalance that comes with the event of pregnancy.
-Sudden increment in certain levels of hormones may direct the blood flow towards the gums, making it swollen and more prone to infection.
+- Another cause can be a hormonal imbalance that comes with the event of pregnancy.
+A sudden increment in certain levels of hormones may direct the blood flow towards the gums, making it swollen and more prone to infection.

 - Finally, the old story-malnutrition!
 Your plate might be lacking vitamin B and C which are essential to maintenance and repair of gums, thereby making them easy targets of infectious microbes.

-But why worry when doctor ‘nature’ has cure to all the problems.
-And when it’s about swollen gums, the nature’s lap is more welcoming than ever with its amazing tips and tricks to relieve from the pain, irritation and inflammation.
-Have a look at some of the easy-to-do home remedies and say a good bye to troublesome gums.
+But why worry when doctor ‘nature’ has cured to all the problems.
+And when it’s about swollen gums, nature’s lap is more welcoming than ever with its amazing tips and tricks to relieve from the pain, irritation, and inflammation.
+Have a look at some of the easy-to-do home remedies and say a goodbye to troublesome gums.